 I love train travel and have ever since I was young.
 I followed in my Father’s footsteps and his love of trains and train travel.
 I have fond memories of the model train sets we used to play with and the realistic train designs, towns and various other accessories that added a realistic touch helping to elevate our imagination.

 Fast forward a few years later during one summer vacation, my parents let me take the train from Winnipeg, Manitoba to a small town in Yoho National in British Columbia called Field.
 It was a two day overnight journey.

-Arriving around 9 pm at night I unloaded my back pack and bicycle, yes I brought my bike because the journey from the station to where I was going was another 15km ride uphill in the mountains in the dark.
+Arriving around 9 pm at night I unloaded my backpack and bicycle, yes I brought my bike because the journey from the station to where I was going was another 15km ride uphill in the mountains in the dark.
 I made it and was a very poignant moment in my life because my parents let me do this alone at the age of 16.
-Needless to say it was frightening departing the train in pitch darkness and from a secluded train station.
+Needless to say it was frightening departing the secluded train station in pitch darkness.

 It was this experience that solidified my love for cycling and trains.
-Fast forward many years later, I ditched the automobile forever (over 20 years now) and chose cities with mass transit trains systems–New York and Tokyo.
+Fast forward many years later, I ditched the automobile forever (over 20 years now) choosing cities with mass transit trains systems–New York and Tokyo.